czehentner98/Technical-Skills-Resume/README.md

 <br/>
 <span style="font-family:futura; font-size:1.5em;">Skills & Training</span>
 <br/>
-I completed an pre-AP Python course as my first introduction to programming.
+I completed a pre-AP Python course as my first introduction to programming.
 In addition to gaining knowledge about general coding logic and object-oriented programming, I learned Python syntax for many different elements of coding such as declaring variables, creating loops, using tuples/dictionaries, indexing strings, and creating/calling functions.
 I also gained experience working with packages and modules like Tkinter (for creating simple GUIs) and pygame.
 Lessons I completed throughout this class include:
 <ul>
   <li>Types, Variables, and Simple IO</li>
   <li>Branching, Loops, and Program Planning</li>